duncanleung/duncanleung.com/src/drafts/2020-05-15-serverless-securing-authenticate-lambda-api-endpoints.md

   - `private:true`

-- An important detail:
+- An important detail per API Keys:
-  - the request rate and quota apply to all the APIs AND the **stages** covered by the current usage plan.
+  - the request rate and quota assigned to an API Key apply to all the APIs AND the **stages** covered by the current usage plan.

+<div class="filename">serverless.yml</div>

 ```yml
 provider: